pishoyg/coptic/README.md

    Anki, Cloze, or something else.

    Learners who synchronize their data will only have the old notes overridden.

+   * Alternatively, we can generate a full deck with varying timestamps, although this requires a modification to the `genanki` package.

 1. Fix the model sync issues.